 Sex toys are an amazing addition to your sex life, whether you’re single, dating, happily partnered or anything in between.
 But there are literally thousands of options out there on the market, and choosing can be daunting, to say the least.
 Never fear – this guide will take all the mystery out of choosing a sex toy, whether you want to get one for yourself, as a present for your partner, or for the two of you to use together.

-First, educate yourself
+First, educate yourself when choosing a sex toy

 The sex toy industry is essentially completely unregulated.
 Just because an item is sold as a sex toy in a store or online, this does not necessarily mean it is safe for your body.
 Unfortunately, a lot of sex toys are made of porous materials which harbour bacteria and can never be fully sterilised, and some are even made which toxic chemicals such as phthalates, which can leech out into your sensitive mucus membranes and seriously harm you.
 There have been reports of people getting infections and even chemical burns (!) from unsafe sex toys.